Traveling for Care?

 Vaccine – Researchers at Johns Hopkins Kimmel Cancer Center and other medical centers across the country are researching and testing novel vaccines to help fight lymphomas.

 Lymphoma survivors may have lingering side effects such as bone or joint pain, numbness and tingling of the hands and feet (peripheral neuropathy), difficulty concentrating, fatigue, hot flashes, or night sweats.
 Remember that your body needs time to recover; effects like fatigue may last for a year or more.
 Premenopausal women may experience menopausal symptoms.
 Always discuss any health concerns and symptoms with your doctor.

 As you recover, take charge of your health by eating healthy, exercising and reducing stress.
 Avoid tobacco and limit alcohol intake.
 Keep up with screenings for other cancers, like mammographies and colonoscopies.

-Patients with non-Hodgkin’s and Hodgkin’s lymphomas are managed by the faculty of the Division of Hematologic Malignancies at the Sidney Kimmel Kimmel Comprehensive Cancer Center at Johns Hopkins Hospital.
+Patients with non-Hodgkin and Hodgkin lymphomas are managed by the faculty of the Division of Hematologic Malignancies at the Sidney Kimmel Kimmel Comprehensive Cancer Center at The Johns Hopkins Hospital.
 More information on our Blood and Bone Marrow Cancers Program.
 The Lymphoma Research Foundation and The Leukemia and Lymphoma Society provide information and resources for patients and survivors.